DFE-Digital/teacher-cpd-design-history/app/posts/ecf-v2/2024-07-15-designing-the-database-first.md

 Holding each kind of data in its own table has several advantages:

 1. when something changes we only need to update the corresponding table
-2. more of the model is routed in reality, we need to introduce fewer abstract concepts which are often a point of confusion
+2. more of the model is routed in reality
 3. the final schema is [much more normalised](https://en.wikipedia.org/wiki/Database_normalization) which reduces repetition and makes it easier to keep things accurate and consistent

 However, when we tried to create realistic complicated scenarios with the separated model, some things still didn't quite work.
 Namely, the idea of a tenureships model which tracks which teachers were at which schools over time, regardless of whether they were at the school as an ECT or mentor, was confusing.